takeyamajp/docker-wordpress/README.md

 See below for zones.
 https://www.unicode.org/cldr/charts/latest/verify/zones/en.html

-## Require SSL
+## Force SSL
-If `REQUIRE_SSL` is true, the URL will be redirected automatically from HTTP to HTTPS protocol.
+If `FORCE_SSL` is true, the URL will be redirected automatically from HTTP to HTTPS protocol.

 ## GZIP Compression
 The `GZIP_COMPRESSION` option will save bandwidth and increase browsing speed.